dd9jn/rfc4880bis/crypto-refresh.md

 An implementation MUST accept chunk size octets with values from 0 to 16.
 An implementation MUST NOT create data with a chunk size octet value larger than 16 (4 MiB chunks).

+The nonce for AEAD mode consists of two parts.
+Let N be the size of the nonce.
+The left-most N - 64 bits are the initialization vector derived using HKDF.
-The nonce for AEAD mode is computed by exclusive-oring the right-most bits of the initialization vector with the chunk index as big-endian value.
+The right-most 64 bits are the chunk index as big-endian value.

 ### EAX Mode

 The EAX AEAD Algorithm used in this document is defined in {{EAX}}.

 The EAX algorithm can only use block ciphers with 16-octet blocks.
-The initialization vector is 16 octets long.
+The nonce is 16 octets long.
 EAX authentication tags are 16 octets long.

 ### OCB Mode